Randoffin/Climate_Change_Impact_on_Agriculture_Report/README.md

 Conclusion

 The analysis highlights the growing vulnerability of agriculture to climate change.
 Increasing temperatures and unpredictable rainfall negatively affect crop productivity, leading to significant economic consequences for developing regions.
 However, improving soil health, adopting adaptive technologies, and strengthening water management can help mitigate these effects and support sustainable farming.
-Also, most industrialized nations who are the highest emitters of CO2 should work hard to reduce their carbon footprint so as to reduce the huge economic impact on their economy.
+Also, most industrialized nations who are the highest emitters of CO2 should work hard to reduce their carbon footprint by transitioning to renewable energy sources.

 Recommendation